TMackay-Champion/LinaForma/README.md

 To use these codes, please just download them as a ZIP file.

 There are three key packages:
-1) EXTRA_TD_tools: here we provide useful tools for creating bulk-composition THERIN files (E1 script), collating DOMINO output into a single csv. file (E2), automating THERIAK (E3), and plotting data in heatmaps, contour plots etc.(E4).
+1) TheriakDomino_tools: here we provide useful tools for creating bulk-composition THERIN files (E1 script), collating DOMINO output into a single csv. file (E2), automating THERIAK (E3), and plotting data in heatmaps, contour plots etc.(E4).
 2) LinaForma_inversion: here we perform a grid-search inversion to quantify which pressure-temperature conditions best fitn your rock.
-3) PCA_mineral_composition: here you can perform Principal Component Analysis and K-means clustering on mineral composition data to examine whether there are multiple populations.
+3) PCA_phase_composition: here you can perform Principal Component Analysis and K-means clustering on mineral composition data to examine whether there are multiple populations.

 Citation